Captain Russell King

 Captain Washington earned a Bachelor of Art Degree in Health and Physical Education, from Philander Smith College, Master of Art Degree in Business and Educational Security Management, from Webster University, and is a Doctoral Researcher at Capella University, in the field of Public Administration (DPA).
 She is also a graduate of the Senior Management Institute for Police (SMIP)/Police Executive Research Forum (PERF), and FEMA’s Emergency Management Institute.
 Captain Washington is a certified law enforcement instructor and holds many professional certifications in the field of law enforcement.
 She has received numerous commendations, community service and leadership awards.

-The Special Operations Division was re-organized in March of 2015, and offers a wide variety of services through specialized units such as Youth Programs (Our Kids (Boys) & Girls Empowered by Mentoring Sisterhoods), and School Resource Officer Program (SRO), Commanded by Lieutenant Earnest Whitten; Special Weapons And Tactics (SWAT), commanded by Lieutenant Tim Calhoun, Special Events (Airport/Aviation/Hit-N-Run Investigations, commanded by Lieutenant Casey Clark; Traffic Services (Canine Unit (K-9)/Motorcycles/Special Traffic Accident Reconstruction Team (S.T.A.R.T), commanded by Lieutenant Andre Dyer.
+The Special Operations Division was re-organized in March of 2015, and offers a wide variety of services through specialized units such as Youth Programs (Our Kids (Boys) & Girls Empowered by Mentoring Sisterhoods), Airport, Aviation and School Resource Officer Program (SRO), Commanded by Lieutenant Earnest Whitten; Special Weapons And Tactics (SWAT), commanded by Lieutenant Tim Calhoun and Special Events/Hit-N-Run Investigations and Traffic Services (Canine Unit (K-9)/Motorcycles/Special Traffic Accident Reconstruction Team (S.T.A.R.T), commanded by Lieutenant Casey Clark.
 Other special units include Honor Guard, commanded by Lieutenant James Wheeler, Hostage Negotiation Team (H.N.T.), commanded by Lieutenant Steve Taylor, and the Special Response Unit (SRU), commanded by Lieutenant Andre Dyer.

 The Little Rock Police Department’s Special Operations Division mission focuses on working with people directly to solve problems, and to build relationships with the community they serve.
 While patrolling in the air, on foot, motorcycles, and in patrol cars, we are working together with the community on efforts targeted at preventing a physical and social decay, disorder, and fear of crime, in order to improve the overall quality of life in our schools and neighborhoods.